live-apps-in/kitty-chan-event/README.md

 # kitty-chan-event
-A lightweight socket client for kitty chan
+A lightweight web socket client for kitty chan